 - 1. Multiple principal buildings are permitted per lot. - 2.
-Principal buildings are permitted as specified by Table 4. - (a) Additional principal buildings are exempt from the required maximum front setback
+Principal buildings are permitted as specified by Table 4. - (a) Additional principal buildings are exempt from the required maximum front setback.

 - 3. Principal building facade(s) must be built parallel to any primary front lot line, at or between the minimum and maximum front setbacks. - 4.
-The fourth story of any building must be recessed (stepped back) from the façade of the stories below at least eight feet. - 5-4.
-Mechanical and stairwell penthouses and building systems equipment must be set back from any exterior wall a distance that is equal to their height. - D. Mechanical and stairwell penthouses and building systems equipment must be set back from any exterior wall a distance that is equal to their height.
+The fourth third and one half story of any building must be recessed ("stepped back") from the facade of the stories below at least eight feet. - 5.
+Mechanical and stairwell penthouses and building systems equipment must be set back from any exterior wall a distance that is equal to their height.

-E. Use provisions.
+D. Use provisions.

+1. Limitations.

-- 1. Limitations. - (a) Occupation of a single commercial space greater than 5,000 square feet by any food and beverage service or retail sales use requires a special permit. - (b) The maximum number of dwelling units permitted for any multiunit dwelling residential use is determined by the permitted dimensions of the building and the actual motor vehicle parking spaces provided on a lot as required by Table 2.
+- (a) Occupation of a single commercial space greater than 5,000 square feet by any food and beverage service or retail sales use requires a special permit. - (b) The maximum number of dwelling units permitted for any multiunit dwelling residential use is determined by the permitted dimensions of the building and the actual motor vehicle parking spaces provided on a lot as required by Table 2.

-F. Site standards.
+E. Site standards.